-A jurisdictional objection can be lodged by an employer if the applicant:
+An objection can be lodged by an employer if the applicant:

-Jurisdictional objections must be determined by the Commission.
+Objections must be determined by the Commission.
 This is done by a member holding a conference or hearing and making a formal decision.
 An employer may be required to provide evidence and/or submissions with regard to its objections.

 All forms are available on the Forms page of the Commission's website.

 Section 396 of the Fair Work Act 2009 requires that certain matters, including whether the dismissal was a case of genuine redundancy, be determined before considering the merits of the application.
 The requirement to decide issues in a certain order of priority does not mean they need to be the subject of a separate, preliminary hearing, and not all the ‘initial matters’ identified in s.396 are jurisdictional matters.
 Determining whether a dismissal is a genuine redundancy (as defined) precedes and may remove the need to determine other questions (or the ‘merits’ of the application).